snookca/nook/posts/macallan-25.md

 On the palate, I’m noticing the cinnamon but still, overall, rather underwhelming.

+[Thirty minutes later.]

+The glass, nearly empty, has been sitting there.
+I lift it up to finish off the last gulp that remains and… there’s that maple syrup smell again.
+So odd.
+It’s still not enough to redeem this rather mediocre whisky, unfortunately.

 It’s safe to say that I’m not a fan of Macallan and spending more money definitely hasn’t changed my mind.